Dev-Kenn/Battleship-selector/README.md

-# Simle switch case program using C Language.
+# Simple switch case program using C Language.
 Select your ship using letters (ABCD)